chrissayon/ansible-role-porkbun-ssl/README.md

 # Porkbun SSL Role

-Sends a request to the Porkbun Endpoint to grab the SSL Certifificate
+Sends a request to the Porkbun Endpoint and grabs the SSL certificate for your domain.

 ## Installation